-141X4 APPLIED MUSIC 2 UNITS
+141X4 APPLIED MUSIC 2 UNITS (Fa, Sp)

-Departmental Recommendation: MUSIC 100 Independent Study: Minimum 96 hours per semester
+Departmental Recommendation: MUSIC 100

 Applied private music lessons in piano/keyboards, percussion, strings/guitar, brass, woodwinds, and voice with an approved off-campus instructor.
 Students are required to have 14 one-hour lessons during the semester, and are responsible for the cost of private instruction.
 Students must perform in two assessment juries.
 Students must provide their own instruments.
 This course may be taken four times.